9th8/up-to-date-real-world-haskell/10-parsing-a-binary-data-format.md

 we can do with `fmap`.
 For example, we can only make instances of `Functor` from types that have exactly one type parameter.

-We can\'t write an `fmap` implementation for `Either a b` or `(a, b)`, for example, because these have two type parameters.
-We also can\'t write one for `Bool` or `Int`, as they have no type parameters.
+We can't write an `fmap` implementation for `Either a b` or `(a, b)`, for example, because these have two type parameters.
+We also can't write one for `Bool` or `Int`, as they have no type parameters.

-In addition, we can\'t place any constraints on our type definition.
+In addition, we can't place any constraints on our type definition.
 What does this mean?
-To illustrate, let\'s first look at a normal `data` definition and its `Functor` instance.
+To illustrate, let's first look at a normal `data` definition and its `Functor` instance.

 :::: captioned-content